twongkee/pythondata/riskthinking/twsample/doc/README.md

 Docker containers, with python using [poetry](https://python-poetry.org/) to ensure all dependencies stay constant.

-can run container with syntax `docker run --env-file ./kaggle.env -it -p 5000:5000 -v /localdata:/twdata $CONTAINER_ID /bin/bash`
-where `kaggle.env` contains the kaggle credentials.  (only needed for the load data step).
+can run container shell with syntax `docker run --env-file ./kaggle.env -it -p 5000:5000 -v /localdata:/twdata $CONTAINER_ID /bin/bash` where `kaggle.env` contains the kaggle credentials.  (only needed for the load data step).

 the -v flag is required to persist the data.